 The information you submit helps our Account Services team better understand your business and its transactions as a whole.
-Regulators require Square to understand the kinds of businesses using Square, and the products being sold.
+Regulators require that Square understand the kinds of businesses using Square, and the products being sold.
 When you respond to a request for more information, the information you provide helps us understand what you do and puts us in a better position to help you avoid prohibited activity.

 As mentioned above, and in our Terms of Service, transfers can be suspended until we can fully verify an account or transaction to ensure it complies with the law and Square’s Terms of Service.
 Our review process typically takes less than one business day, so the sooner you can get us the requested verification documents, the sooner we’ll be able to complete the review.
 For more information on suspended transfers, please see our Suspended Transfers FAQ.